2014 California State Controller election

 The 2014 California State Controller election was held on November 4, 2014, to elect the State Controller of California.
-Incumbent Democratic Controller John Chiang was term-limited and ineligible to run for re-election to a third term in office.
+Incumbent Democratic State Controller John Chiang was term-limited and ineligible to run for re-election to a third term in office and instead ran successfully for California State Treasurer.

 A primary election was held on June 3, 2014.
 Under California's nonpartisan blanket primary law, all candidates appear on the same ballot, regardless of party.
 In the primary, voters may vote for any candidate, regardless of their party affiliation.
 The top two finishers — regardless of party — advance to the general election in November, even if a candidate manages to receive a majority of the votes cast in the primary election.
 Washington is the only other state with this system, a so-called "top two primary" (Louisiana has a similar "jungle primary").